maxwarnock/maxwarnock.github.io/portfolio.md

 9/24/25 - Boulder Climate Change plot
 <embed type="text/html" src="/img/boulder_temp_plot.html" width="720" height="320">
 **Annual Average Temperatures in Boulder Increasing by 2.172 °C Over Past 120 Years**
-This graph shows that Boulder's climate is changing.
+This graph shows an increase in average temperature in Boulder over time, meaning that the climate is changing.
 The slope of the trendline is 0.0181 °C per year.
 Over 120 years, this is a 2.172 °C increase which is very significant and concerning.
 Considerations for using Linear Ordinary Least Squares (OLS) Regression
 - Random error: With OLS, we are assuming that all temperature variation except for climate change is random.
 However, El Nino and La Nina can be predicted to a certain extent, and so this is a certain amount of variation that is not random that OLS is not considering.
 However, there is still a lot of weather variability that is random.
 - Normally Distributed Error: This data is a good application in terms of normally distributed error because we are looking at average annual temperature, and not something like daily precipitation or temperature.